dzilbermanvmw/aws-securityhub-falco-ecs-eks-integration/README.md

 ```

 After the init process completes and the virtualenv is created, you can use the following
-step to activate your virtualenv.
+steps to activate your virtualenv:

 ```
 $ source .venv/bin/activate